General Terms and Conditions

 Warwick GmbH & Co.
 Music Equipment KG, P.O.
 Box 10100, D-08258 Markneukirchen / Wohlhausen

-UniCredit Bank AG, IBAN: DE63 7602 0070 0008 7801 45, BIC: HYVEDEMM460[R1]
+UniCredit Bank AG, IBAN: DE63 7602 0070 0008 7801 45, BIC: HYVEDEMM460

-(12) Payments will be charged according to the legal regulation of § 367 BGB.
+(12) Payments will be cross-charged pursuant to § 367 BGB.

 § 6 Warranty

-(8) If a complaint by the customer proves to be unjustified, the customer is obliged to reimburse the proven expenses incurred in the context of the alleged defect removal.
+(9) If a complaint by the customer proves to be unjustified, the customer is obliged to reimburse the proven expenses incurred in the context of the alleged defect removal.

-(2) The Warwick is not liable
+(2) Warwick is not liable

 b) in the event of gross negligence on the part of its non-executive employees or other vicarious agents; as far as it is not a violation of essential contractual obligations.